-When assessing how satisfied we are with our life as a whole, we draw on two sources of information: a) how well we feel most of the time and b) to what extent life has brought us what we want from it.
-The sub-appraisals are referred to as 'components' of happiness.
-Although it is generally agreed that both affective and cognitive appraisals are involved. there is difference in opinion as to their relative weight in our overall evaluation of life.
+When assessing how satisfied we are with our life as a whole, we draw on two sources of information: a) how well we feel most of the time; b) to what extent life has brought us what we want from it.
+The sub-appraisals are referred to as components of happiness.
+Although it is generally agreed that both affective and cognitive appraisals are involved, there is difference in opinion as to their relative weight in our overall evaluation of life.
 This difference is related to the debate on the nature of happiness; need-theory predicts a greater weight for affective experience, while comparison theory predicts greater weight for perceived success in meeting wants.
 This issue was investigated in two studies among the working age population in Finland in 2012 and 2016.
-The following research questions were addressed: 1) Do people recognize this difference between how well they feel affectively and to what extent they get what they want from life?
-2) Do these two components together predict overall happiness better than each does separately?
-3) Is the affective component more closely related to overall happiness than the cognitive component?
-4) Is the effect direct, rather than indirect though contentment?
-5) Do the two components draw on different determinants?
-All these questions were answered affirmatively, which fits the theory that judgments of life-satisfaction draw first on affective experience.
+Research questions were answered affirmatively, which fits the theory that judgments of life satisfaction draw first on affective experience.